Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • The (NCA) battery itself can last the longest without degrading.

 This idea of giving stuff some "breathing room" exists in ICE cars, too.
 Most gas stations suggest that you don't "top off" the tank, and all mechanics will tell you that letting the car run completely out of gas is a bad idea.
-Getting stranded aside, running the car till the gas tank is empty means you will let harmful sediments into the engine.
+Running the car till the gas tank is empty means you will let harmful sediments into the engine.

-Before you get on an extended trip, it's fine to charge any EV to 100%, and when you're on the road, plan to get it plugged in before the battery gets lower than 10%.
-On a long drive with multiple legs, it's best to charge the car enough for the next DC charger (with some to spare.)
+Generally, right before you go on an extended trip, it's fine to charge any EV to 100%.
+When you're on the road, plan to get it plugged in before the battery gets lower than 10%.
+On a long drive with multiple legs, it's best to charge the car enough for the next DC charger (with some to spare).

 No matter which type of battery, don't drive your EV until it's completely out of juice.
 Unlike ICE cars, EVs need electricity to keep their subsystem running.